 In all SEI messages that have a "cancel flag", there is also a corresponding "persistence flag", except in the case of the newly adopted annotated regions SEI message.
 Without this flag, it is not possible to indicate that the annotated regions information applies only to the current picture.
 Due to the extensibility provision that is built into the SEI message syntax, it would be possible to append a persistence flag at the end of the syntax to correct this likely oversight.
 The presence of the extra flag could be optional (conditioned on whether there is more data in the SEI message), so that encoders built for the original syntax would still be conforming.
 When the flag is not present, it would be inferred to be equal to 1.

-Input documents

 The following input document was noted as being of relevance to mandate 2 of the AHG:

 JCTVC-AM0021 - On Errata items for HEVC, AVC, and Video CICP

-Items that may not be noted in the previous output document
+Items that may not be noted in the previous output document included the following

 1505 Relates to semantics of AUs appearing after an ‘end of sequence’ or ‘end of bitstream’ NAL unit.
 New ticket.